Your Essential Breastfeeding Tips and Positions

 There is no feeding schedule that you must follow to the letter.
 Instead, pay attention to your baby’s hunger signals.
 Keep in mind that how often your baby wants to feed will also change over time, and may go up and down periodically as a result of things like growth spurts.

-• is awake and alert
+• are awake and alert

-• puts her hands to her lips
+• put their hands to their lips

-• sucks on her fingers
+• suck on their fingers

-• nuzzles your breast.
+• nuzzle your breast.

 Extended nursing sessions, as well as feeding more often for a period of time, may be a sign of cluster feedings, which typically happen in the evenings during growth spurts, for example.

-12. Check That Your Baby Is Getting Enough Breast Milk
+11. Check That Your Baby Is Getting Enough Breast Milk

 You’re probably wondering if there’s an easy way to check that your baby is getting enough nourishment.
 Here are five tips for checking that your newborn is getting a sufficient amount of breast milk: